This Help File Page was last Modified on 05/23/2019

 ❑Recurring Revenue Billing Cycles provide the ability to divide Subscribers into separate Automatically Billed Groups.

-•A Subscriber becomes a Member of an Automatic Billing Group simply by having a Recurring Revenue Billing Cycle Code assigned to one (some, or all) of their Auto Billing rule records and the same Subscriber may be a Member of more than one Automatic Billing Group (have multiple Recurring Revenue billing requirements which fall within - and/or are assigned to - different Billing Cycles).
+•A Subscriber becomes a Member of an Automatic Billing Group simply by having a Recurring Revenue Billing Cycle Code assigned to one (some, or all) of their Automatic Recurring Billing records and the same Subscriber may be a Member of more than one Automatic Billing Group (have multiple Recurring Revenue billing requirements which fall within - and/or are assigned to - different Billing Cycles).

 •This allows each Automatic Billing Group: